0321jlm/BoozeFrontEnd/booze_app/README.md

 # Project 3 - Favorite Breweries

-Called "Favorite Breweries", is an application that tracks your favorite breweries per state.
+Called "Favorite Breweries", is an application that tracks your favorite breweries.
 The app allows a user to search for local breweries, save them as a favorite and add ratings and comments

 Functionality includes full CRUD with a show, create new favorites, update and delete.